Auto-Owners auto insurance: Overall verdict

 How does Auto-Owners insurance rank?

-Auto-Owners ranked No. 2 overall in our annual survey of the top 15 car insurance providers.
+Auto-Owners was not ranked against national carriers in our study, but earned 4.55 stars out of 5, the top rating among regional carriers.
 It offers some of the cheapest premiums, and customers rate it highly for auto claims satisfaction.

 You will need to contact an agent to get a quote, but the combination of great rates and high satisfaction could make it worthwhile.

-Here's a look at how it compared to a selection of car insurance providers:
+Here’s a look at how it compared to other regional car insurance providers:

 *The lower a company’s score, the fewer the number of complaints filed with the NAIC.
 A score higher than 1.0 means it had a higher-than-average number of complaints.